komal3770/conference-room-booking/README.md

 - GIT

 ## Running this Project
-As it has H2 database, so no need to setup database.
-Import project > Build project > Run.

 ### 1. Run using H2 Database
  - Edit src/resource/data.sql file, add meeting request in the request table